Janmajayamall/marketplace-backend/README.md

-#  Buyer Portal
+#  Marketplace - backend

-Buyer portal for a B2B marketplace that handles stock management, finance, order management, delivery, and government verifications.
+Backend for a B2B marketplace in medical field.

-I developed this as a freelancing project for a client based out of Mumbai (India).
+I developed this for a freelancing project.

 Feel free to use for whatever purpose you like.